How money worries can impact your employees' mental health

 The link between financial wellbeing and mental health is strong – and each can have a significant impact on the other.

 As a result of poor mental health, employees could find it harder to deal with money problems and make good financial decisions.
 For instance, employees who are struggling to concentrate – a common symptom of anxiety – could find it more difficult to understand financial guidance or manage their money.
-In fact, research by The Money and Pensions Service found that 74% of people who experience a mental health problem struggle to keep up with bills and payments.
+In fact, research by The Money and Pensions Service found that people who experience a mental health problem are 1.5x more likely to struggle with bills and credit commitments.

 And so, the cycle continues.
 Poor financial wellbeing increases the risk of poor mental health, and vice versa.